64600013/VT6003CEM_Project_Backend/back/README.md

 Runs the app in the development mode.

-Open http://localhost:4000 to view it in your browser once you have completed in setting up project enviroment.

 ### `npm test`

 Run this script if you want to see the testing cases this back end server has done.